TorchedArchive/Lunaria/README.md

 	<img src="https://cdn.discordapp.com/attachments/524558580419133480/747815676760162415/lunaria.png" width=256>
 	<br>
 	<strong>Lunaria is a simple, fast and lightweight terminal shell for Windows.</strong>
-</p>

 	Its goal is to be quick and elegant, while also having the feel and look of a Linux shell.
 	Lunaria provides: prompt and message of the day customization, extensibility (custom commands) and more to come.
 	It is still being developed but is currently very usable.
+</p>

-# Screenshot
+# Screenshots
 ![](https://modeus.is-inside.me/4pQGrNHg.png)
 ![](https://modeus.is-inside.me/C9zTGqWf.png)

 # Installation
 [A packaged binary is provided](https://github.com/Luvella/Lunaria/releases) if you don't have Node.js, or want easy usage.
+Otherwise:
 ```
 git clone https://github.com/Luvella/Lunaria
 cd Lunaria